SwethaDharmaraj/digital_library/README.md

  Informatiom about
   + New Arrivals
-  + Common ways to find a best books
+  + Common ways to find the best books

 Do Explore all the other pages provided in our websites.

 “Explore our site’s universe—each page reveals a new frontier of digital library discovery!”

+Steps to follow :
+1.Clone our repository
+2. Navigate to the project directory
+3.View the code in any Text Editor
+4.Open mainpage2.1.html